Experimental characterization of fragile topology in an acoustic metamaterial

 How do we implement this soft cut in our sample?
 We insert obstructions of growing sizes into the channels along the yellow line in Fig.~\ref{fig:setup}.G.
-There are two potential caveats to this procedure.
-First, without using higher-order resonances in the connecting channels,\cite{Cummer16} we can only perform half of the twisting: from the original sample ($\lambda=1$) to a total disconnect ($\lambda=0$), where $\lambda$ is the hopping multiplication factor across the cut.
+Without using higher-order resonances in the connecting channels,\cite{Cummer16} we can only perform half of the twisting cycle: from the original sample ($\lambda=1$) to a total disconnect ($\lambda=0$), where $\lambda$ is the hopping multiplication factor across the cut.
 However, the spectrum at $\lambda$ and $-\lambda$ is related by a gauge transformation.
-Hence, the path $\lambda=0\to -1$ does not provide further information.\cite{si} Second, our acoustic structure is known to be described by a spin-Chern number.\cite{Prodan:2009,Liu19} This makes our finite sample prone to edge modes traversing the gap.
-To obtain a clean spectral figure, we need to ensure that we remove these edge modes with appropriate $C_2$--symmetric surface terminations.\cite{si}
+Hence, the path $\lambda=0\to -1$ does not provide further information.\cite{si}

-Figure~\ref{fig:flow}.A shows the measured spectral flow.
-One can observe how a state is flowing from the upper bulk bands to the lower bulk bands in the course of the cutting procedure.
-We obtain these results through the scanning of a grid of $4 \times 4$ unit cells around the symmetry center of the sample.
-We then project the obtained measurement onto the flowing eigenstates obtained from numerics.\cite{si} We show one such state in Fig.~\ref{fig:flow}.B.
-This strategy allows us to obtain a clean spectral signature by removing the response from off-resonantly excited states not related to the spectral flow.
-An analysis only invoking symmetry arguments is presented in [\onlinecite{si}].
-Note that the opposite flow of a $C_2$-odd state from the lower bands to upper ones occur for $\lambda<0$ as ensured by the symmetry $\lambda\rightarrow -\lambda$.\cite{Zhida}
+Figure~\ref{fig:flow} shows the measured spectral flow.
+One observes how a state is flowing from the upper bulk bands to the lower bulk bands in the course of the cutting procedure.
+We obtain these results from the local density of states measured at the symmetry center of the sample.
+This strategy allows us to obtain a clean and robust spectral signature associated to fragile topology.
+Note that the opposite flow of a $C_2$--odd state from the lower bands to upper ones occur for $\lambda<0$ as ensured by the symmetry $\lambda\rightarrow -\lambda$.\cite{Zhida}